jalMogo/api/README.md

 ## contributing

-We use [Black](https://github.com/psf/black) as our code formatter.
+We use [Black](https://github.com/psf/black) as our code formatter, along with [isort](https://pypi.org/project/isort/).
 Editor integration is encouraged.

 You can format the entire project in one command with `black .` from the project root.
 Tests will be check by running `black --check .` from the project root.